isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

    :align: center

-So from the plot we see that, indeed, most of the SKCM samples are actually metastatic, probably from lymph, and would explain the high correlations with spleen tissue.
+So from the plot we see that, indeed, most of the SKCM samples are metastatic samples taken from lymph nodes, explaining the high correlation that a few of them have with the Spleen tissue-type.

 Lastly, let's just look at the median correlations between each TCGA and GTEx tissue type.